beaplab/amorphea_evolution/README.md

 ## 📜 Script Usage Overview

 This repository documents all required **input files** and the **execution order** of scripts within our gene function evolution pipeline.
+Scripts are stored in Github, while input files are stored in Figshare (10.6084/m9.figshare.28741229).

 ---